 If you need advice or assistance with a business in divorce, Stuart Gordon Solicitors can help you.

 We are often approached by clients who have concerns about how their business might affect their divorce settlement.
 Going through a divorce is already a challenging time, and the additional stress about what might happen to a business you have worked hard to build can cause significant distress.
-However, our experienced divorce lawyers can help.
+However, our experienced divorce lawyers in Leeds can help.
 We have helped many clients navigate the challenges that come with business and divorce.
 Our solicitors take the time to understand your situation and your desired outcome to build a legal strategy that works for you.
 To discuss your specific circumstances with one of our business and divorce lawyers, call us today on 0113 2444 999 or complete our online enquiry form, and we will get back to you right away.

 How will my financial settlement be affected by my business?